khud/typedparse/README.md

 But there are two possible issues here:

-- By default, the number of arguments in the list is more than one.
+- By default, the number of arguments in the list is at least one.
 This is equivalent to `nargs="+"` in argparse package.
 - It may be inconvenient to have the displayed name (meta variable in terms of argparse) the same as the corresponding formal parameter.
 It will look